All About The Blood Type Diet: A Functional Medicine Perspective

 That said, there is also research showing that certain blood types do put humans at risk for specific health issues.
 For example, the authors of a 2011 study (7) concluded that “...studies have conclusively linked the ABO locus to pancreatic cancer, venous thromboembolism, and myocardial infarction...These findings suggest ABO's important role in determining an individual's susceptibility to such diseases.”
 In addition, certain foods do seem to affect blood types differently.
 For example, the lectins found in raw lima beans cause issues in those with type A blood (8) but not with other blood types.

-What are my thoughts on the Blood Type Diet?
+What are my thoughts on the diet by blood type?

 From where I’m sitting, the nutrition and lifestyle advice in the Blood Type Diet is universally healthy, regardless of blood type.
 For example, D’Adamo advocates for eating real, whole foods and avoiding universally inflammatory foods like dairy, wheat, and certain lectin-containing beans and legumes.
 He also takes a holistic approach to healthy, giving tips for exercise and stress management.
 Personally, I’m all for that.

-Therefore, if you want to follow the blood type, it won’t hurt.
+Therefore, if you want to follow the blood type diet, it won’t hurt.
 In fact, it may benefit your health in more ways than one — just know that the benefits don’t appear to be connected directly to your blood type.

 If you want to learn more about your own health case please check out our free health evaluation.
 We offer in person as well as phone and webcam consultations for people across the country and around the world.